jupyter-book/mystmd/docs/javascript-plugins.md

 ## Defining a new directive

 To create a plugin, you will need a single Javascript file[^esm] that exports one or more of the objects above.
-For example, a simple directive that pulls a random image from [Unsplash](https://unsplash.com/) can be created with a single file that exports an `unsplash` directive.
+For example, a simple directive that pulls a random image from [Unsplash](https://picsum.photos/) can be created with a single file that exports an `picsum` directive.

 [^esm]: The format of the Javascript should be an ECMAScript modules, not CommonJS.
 This means it uses `import` statements rather than `require()` and is the most modern style of Javascript.

-:::{literalinclude} unsplash.mjs
+:::{literalinclude} picsum.mjs
-:label: unsplash-js-source
+:label: picsum-js-source
-:caption: A plugin to add an `unsplash` directive that includes a beautiful, random picture based on a query string.
+:caption: A plugin to add an `picsum` directive that includes a beautiful, random picture based on a size and optional ID string.
 :::

 This code should be referenced from your `myst.yml` under the `projects.plugins`: